Blog

 How to Use a Zahn Cup

 Using the Zahn cup to measure viscosity is pretty straightforward.
-The tools you will need to get your measurement are: a Zahn cup, a timer or stop watch, and a pen and paper.
+You will need a Zahn cup, a timer or stopwatch, and a pen and paper to get your measurements.

-Here is how to use the Gardco EZ Zahn cup to measure viscosity of our glues:
+Here is how to use the Gardco EZ Zahn cup to measure the viscosity of our glues:

 1. Select the proper Zahn cup size (based on the expected viscosity range).
 The cup commonly used with our protein glue is cup #3.
 The cup used could vary.

-2. Clean any residue from inside of the cup before use.
-The cup should be competely dry before use.
+2. Clean any residue from the inside of the cup before use.
+The cup should be completely dry before use.

 3. Make sure the glue being tested is at (or close to) the recommended operational temperature.
-For protein glues, this is typically between 140-150° F (60-66° C).
+This is typically between 140-150° F (60-66° C) for protein glues.
 Measure and record the temperature when the test begins.

-4. Completely immerse the cup into the glue.
-Keep the cup in the glue for a few seconds to ensure no bubbles are in the cup.
+4. Completely immerse the cup in the glue.
+Keep the cup in the glue for a few seconds to ensure there are no bubbles.

-6. Stop the timer as soon as you see the first break in the stream of glue at the base of the cup.
+6. Stop the timer as soon as you see the first break in the glue stream at the cup's base.

 A "good" efflux time for most protein glues is 16-20.9 seconds.